StratiGraph-ECCCH/Heriverse-doc/docs/index.rst

 .. note::
    This platform has been developed as part of the PNRR Mission 4, Component 2, Investment line 3.1, project "Humanities and Cultural Heritage Italian Open Science Cloud -- H2IOSC".

+.. admonition:: Heriverse and the StratiVerse model
+   :class: note

+   *Heriverse* is the public name of the platform — what users open in the browser, what is cited in non-technical contexts, what release notes refer to. *StratiVerse* is the underlying conceptual model: the position that **every entity in a heritage scene is a spatio-temporal stratigraphic unit**.
+The two names operate at different levels — like *Google Search* vs. *PageRank*.
+If you are reading this manual, you are using Heriverse; if you are writing a paper about the epistemology of the platform, the citation is to the StratiVerse model.

 Quick Start
 -----------